semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 Assistant Memories allows AppSec teams and developers to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
 When Assistant gives a suggested fix, you can provide feedback by adding custom instructions.

-For example, if the code contains a hardcoded secret, Assistant might suggest using an SDK containing credentialing handling.
+For example, if the code contains a hardcoded secret, Assistant might suggest using an SDK that handles credentialing.
 However, if your company prefers to use a different secrets manager, you can provide this information to Assistant.
 Assistant then generates remediation guidance that works with your specific secrets manager in the future.

 ### Weekly priority emails